-A number of explanations to this question have been suggested, primarily related to changes in liquidity regulations, variations in the Treasury account, or changes in central bank behavior in accommodating overdrafts.
-Our intent in this paper is not so much to question these explanations or their empirical magnitudes as to use these episodes of liquidity stress and money-market rate spikes as motivation for a broader question; what theoretical effect should the expansion of central bank balance sheets have on systemic liquidity, taking into account the endogenous response of the banking system?
+A number of explanations to this question have been suggested, including changes in liquidity or capital regulations and supervision, and changes in the public demand for liquidity.
+While these explanations have merit, our intent is to augment them by asking a fundamental question: what theoretical effect should the expansion of central bank balance sheets have on systemic liquidity, taking into account the endogenous response of the banking system?
 We argue that commercial banks offset their increased holdings of liquid central bank reserves by issuing a variety of claims on liquidity, both on- and off-balance sheet.
 On net then, the free liquidity generated by central bank balance sheet expansion can be much smaller than one might think if bank behavior were disregarded.
-Indeed, central bank balance sheet expansion can leave the financial system more dependent on liquidity, and hence more vulnerable to liquidity shocks such as an unexpected increase in the Treasury account.
-This may be especially consequential when liquidity shocks emanate from, or are a response to, shocks in the real sector.
+Indeed, central bank balance sheet expansion can leave the financial system more dependent on liquidity, and hence more vulnerable to adverse liquidity shocks such as those the existing explanations analyze.
+Particularly consequential could be liquidity shocks emanating from adverse shocks in the real sector, such as the onset of the pandemic.